SAP/cloud-security-services-integration-library/java-security/README.md

 - invalid X509 certificate -> `CertificateException` is thrown when parsing of X509 certificate failed
 - X509 certificate is missing from the `SecurityContext`
 - `cnf` claim is missing from incoming request
-- audience validation failed in case of single audience `aud`

 ## Test Utilities
 You can find the JUnit test utilities documented [here](/java-security-test).